 by L. Bellows and R. Moore* (3/13)

-- Most Americans do not meet the daily recommendation for potassium, and consume levels that are less than recommended.
+- Most Americans do not meet the daily recommended intake for potassium.

 - Potassium is found in unprocessed meats, and milk, as well as fruits and vegetables such as leafy greens, fruit from vines, and citrus.